 The text for this course is Elements of Physical Hydrology by George Hornberger (2nd edition).
 I have ordered copies of the text and they are available at the bookstore.
+I have also provided two copies of the text at the library.
 Additional reading assignments from the recent scientific literature will also be selected to compliment the textbook and will be made available on Moodle.